indika02/Telco_automation/README.md

 # Telco Apps Automation Framework

 ## Overview
-Telco Automation Projects is a test automation framework developed for five telecom applications.
+Telco Apps Automation Framework is a test automation framework developed for five telecom applications.
 It is built using Selenium WebDriver with Java, Cucumber for BDD (Behavior-Driven Development), and TestNG for test execution.
 The framework is designed to ensure efficient and scalable test automation for telecom-based applications.

 ## Features
 - **Selenium WebDriver** for UI automation